Jungstershark/ClojuRecipe/README.md

      lein run
      ```

--  Follow the prompts to enter your `app-id` and `api-key`.
-Following which, enter the available main ingredients which you have, comma separated.
+-  If it is the first time you are using ClojuRecipe, follow the prompts to enter your `app-id` and `app-key`.
+Otherwise, proceed to enter the available main ingredients which you have, comma separated.

 - The program will generate a list of the top three recipes that can be cooked using the ingredients available to you, as well as additional ingredients which are required.